Cookies

 Impedance tube configured with a duct with open end behind the sample.

-If we change from configuration 1 to 2, quite some things happen to the system.
+The behavior of the system in configuration 2 is significantly different from that in configuration 1.
 For example at low frequencies, it will become much harder to generate a high acoustic pressure on the open end side (pcp_c) of the sample, as all air pressure will leak away through sound radiation.

 Why is input impedance important?